ekstremedia/angular-quickstart/readme.md

 By Terje Nesthus (terje@ekstremedia.no)

 This will get an Angular 1.* app up and running fast.
 It requires [NodeJS](https://nodejs.org) to be pre-installed.
-It's using webpack and nodejs-modularity, and is es2015-ready.
+It's using webpack and nodejs-modularity, and will compile javascript and typescript (es2015).

 ####Includes
 * [Angular 1](https://angularjs.org/)